kjirou/downspout/README.md

 - Define business logic (such as ActionCreator) routinely.
   - This is solved by providing a format to describe to business logic like most of web frameworks.
 - Therefore, it prevents simultaneous execution of multiple business logic.
-  - It is very difficult to maintain consistency of data when multiple processes reference/update the same variable.
+  - It is very difficult to maintain consistency of data when multiple processes reference / update the same variable.
   - This is solved by queuing events.
+- Make it available for CUI / CLI applications.

 ## Installation